LowSkillDeveloper/WIFI-Frankenstein/README.md

 - **WPS Connect**: Possibility to connect via WPS
 - **3WiFi API Integration**: Advanced settings and direct API requests
 - **Distance Calculation**: Measure distance to WiFi access point
+- **Offline IP ranges**: Using local databases, we find ranges of IP addresses for scanning with RouterScan
 - **Updates**: Support for updating the application and its components

+3WIFI

 ### 🎨 Customization
 - **Theme Options**: Multiple color styles to customize the app appearance